 If all you want to do is make popcorn, boil water and reheat soup, almost any microwave will suit your needs.
-But the inverter technology found in the Panasonic line adds significant functionality to a device that is likely taking up a fair amount of space in your kitchen.
-I've used the Panasonic to braise meats, make sauces, melt butter and keep food warm using gentle heat—not tasks you would typically entrust to a microwave.
+But the inverter technology found in the Panasonic NN-SD945S adds significant functionality to a device that is likely taking up a fair amount of space in your kitchen.
+We've used Panasonic inverter microwaves to braise meats, make sauces, melt butter and keep food warm using gentle heat—not tasks you would typically entrust to a microwave.

 Why you should consider an extended warranty for your microwave